Question and Answer Session

 Hmmm.
 Let's just say you have an artwork like 'Jade Wind Crane.'
 The original isn't available, but it is possible to have prints available at different sizes:

-Now for the Nadir (16" x 24") size 'Jade Wind Crane' will be a Limited Edition of 15 prints.
-When the 15 prints are sold, there won't be anymore prints available at the 16" x 24" size.
-Each Limited Edition print is signed, numbered and comes with a Certificate of Authenticity - meaning that if you bought the seventh print in the Nadir edition the certificate number would be 7 of 15 or 7/15.
+Now for the Extra Large (24" x 36") size 'Jade Wind Crane' will be a Limited Edition of 7 prints.
+When the 7 prints are sold, there won't be anymore prints available at the 24" x 36" size.
+Each Limited Edition print is signed, numbered and comes with a Certificate of Authenticity - meaning that if you bought the fourth print in the Nadir edition the certificate number would be 4 of 7 or 4/7.

-With the Zenith (8" x 12") size, this comes with no limit to the number of prints that are available.
-So it is called an Open Edition, and also means that even when the Nadir and Meridian (24" x 36") sizes are all sold, the Zenith size will still be available to buy.
+With the Medium (16" x 24") and Large (20" x 30") sizes, they come with no limit to the number of prints that are available.
+So both are called Open Editions and it also means that even when the Extra Large (24" x 36") size is all sold, the Medium and Large sizes will still be available to buy.

 Most of the books are available from Apple, Amazon, Barnes & Noble and one or two other online book stores.
 You can check each book here.
 Londst itself is available as a thank you for getting this far.